Salesian College, Farnborough: Notable former pupils

-Farnborough Old Salesians Association
+Old Salesians Association

 The Farnborough Old Salesians Association (OSA) is a society for former pupils who wish to contact other Old Boys.
 It has its foundations in the 1920s, with its first formal meeting held in 1927.
 The association has organised whole-year reunions.
-The association aims to provide all of its Old Boys around the world with information on other Old Boys, on events at the College, and on the OSA's activities.

-For those Old Boys who live locally, the OSA organises activities throughout the year, such as a Remembrance Mass in November, OSA soccer matches and the soccer tour, OSA golf days and the golf tour, the Annual Reunion and AGM (two weeks after Easter), a presence at the College's Garden Fete, as well as funding OSA Prizes at Prizegiving.
+For those Old Boys who live locally, the OSA organises activities throughout the year.
 The OSA regularly assists the Salesian family in various local undertaking and around the world by activity or financial aid.
 The OSA maintains links with the wider Salesian family by means of the Salesian Past Pupils UK and Ex Allievi di Don Bosco.

 In the 1970s the OSA donated a marble tablet in commemoration of the Old Boys who gave their lives in the Second World War.
 The tablet shows the OSA (at that time the Salesian Old Boys Association Farnborough) badge and the motto "Salesian Old Boys Let not the glory fade away Keep bright the flame of memory and honour them 1939–1945."